-Q: What is the best career advice you have ever received?
+Q: What is the best career advice you have received?

 Q: How do you engage and motivate staff when they are struggling with work?

 It is critical to explain to your employee the importance of their work and how their contribution makes a difference.
 Our business strategies are clear, and they include bringing our products to patients – that in itself is quite motivating.
-At Takeda we take pride in being a patient centric organisation and our staff recognises that the work they do directly affects those in need.
+At Takeda, we take pride in being a patient-centric organisation and our staff recognise the work they do directly affects those in need.

 Q:What is your view of human resources as a business function?

 As a global organisation invested in our employees, we need to focus on a long-term plan for our colleagues at different levels and across different countries and HR plays a pivotal role in this evolution.
 Tools such as individual development plans and training are essential for the success of an individual.
 At the core, HR plays an important role in continued engagement and this holds true irrespective of geography and culture.